tanoCureC/ubun_mini_jupy_basic/README.md

-This is a dockerfile of Ubuntu 22.04 + Miniconda + JupyterLab Following extension(s) and packages are installed. jupyterlab-variableInspector
+This is a dockerfile of Ubuntu 22.04 + Miniconda + JupyterLab

+'Dark' theme
+'Auto Close Blackets' is enabled.

+Following extensions and packages are installed. jupyterlab-variableInspector black isort

 Numpy
 Pandas
 Matplotlib
 Seaborn